ToC DocOverview CGDoc RelNotes FAQ Index PermutedIndex

 3.3 Installing on macOS

-(Be sure to see the macOS 14 permission fix for updating Allegro CL below.)
+(Be sure to see the macOS 14 (and later) permission fix for updating Allegro CL below.)

 Allegro CL on macOS is distributed both as a dmg file and as a zip file.
 This section will focus on the dmg installation, as the zip installation is for advanced users who should know how to use and install it.